lockss/lockss-rtd-manual/docs/index.rst

    **FIXME**

-   If you were running LOCKSS 2.0-alpha3, you no longer need MicroK8s or Snap.
+   If you were running LOCKSS 2.0-alpha4, you no longer need Git.
 See :doc:`upgrading/index` for more details.

    ---------------------
    Questions and Answers